KindLab/scDamAndTools/README.md

     -u \
     ./data/demultiplexed/index01.DamID_BC_001.R1.fastq.gz
 ```
-...The script generates an alignment file ending in “.sorted.bam”, a GATC count file ending in “.counts.hdf5” and an information file ending in “.counts.stats.tsv”.
+The script generates an alignment file ending in “.sorted.bam”, a GATC count file ending in “.counts.hdf5” and an information file ending in “.counts.stats.tsv”.

-10.2.
+10. 2.
 Bin the GATC count files into genomically equal-sized bins.
 The resulting HDF5 file contains for each chromosome the number of observed UMI-unique counts for each bin:
 ```
 MAPARRAY=“./refarrays/Mus_musculus.GRCm38.dna.primary_assembly.GATC.readlength_65.maparray.hdf5”
 OUTFN=“./data/damid/index01.DamID_BC_001.counts.binsize_100000.hdf5"